 - No daily SOFA documentation — only admission and discharge values

-How ICU-Sync AI Handles SOFA Scoring
+How Rivara Health Handles SOFA Scoring

-ICU-Sync AI automatically calculates the SOFA score from the values entered in each daily note.
+Rivara Health’s ICU Summary Generator automatically calculates the SOFA score from the values entered in each daily note.
 Doctors enter the relevant lab values and clinical parameters, and the app computes the total SOFA score and each component score.

 The scores are tracked across the entire ICU stay, creating a graph of disease severity over time.
 When the AI generates the discharge summary, it references the SOFA score trajectory as part of the clinical narrative — providing exactly the kind of documentation TPA reviewers and courts expect.